blex-max/als-challenge/docs/index.md

 # ALS cfDNA Analysis

 A cfDNA feature-extraction and exploratory classification pipeline for distinguishing ALS and control samples in a small research cohort using bisulfite-sequenced plasma cell-free DNA.
+Cell-free DNA (cfDNA) in blood plasma is shed by apoptotic and necrotic cells throughout the body.
+Because cfDNA carries epigenetic and fragmentation signatures from its tissue of origin, it is being investigated as a liquid-biopsy substrate for neurodegenerative disease, including ALS.

+---

+## Pipeline at a glance

 A high-performance C++ core (`cfextract`) handles BAM I/O via htslib and accumulates per-read statistics (end motifs, fragment lengths, and CpG methylation) into a compact `RegionMetrics` boundary object.
 A Python modelling layer using sklearn (`cfclassify`) converts that boundary object to a flat feature vector and trains or applies an L2 logistic regression classifier.
 On the chr21 cohort of 22 bisulfite-sequenced plasma BAMs (12 ALS, 10 CTRL), the pipeline extracts 266 features per sample and reaches 0.64 accuracy under LOO-CV.

-Cell-free DNA (cfDNA) in blood plasma is shed by apoptotic and necrotic cells throughout the body.
-Because cfDNA carries epigenetic and fragmentation signatures from its tissue of origin, it is being investigated as a liquid-biopsy substrate for neurodegenerative disease, including ALS.

----

-## Engineering highlights
+### Engineering Highlights

 - **CI on every push** — a series of code analysis tools, and unit tests, run on every commit; failures surface in GitHub Checks, so regressions and bugs are caught before they reach a production environment.
 Analysis includes code complexity/maintainability assessment.
 - **Portable container** — pre-built image available via package registry (`docker pull ghcr.io/blex-max/als-challenge:latest`) minimises end-user issues; the full pipeline should run reproducibly on any machine with a single pull.